Overall Goal of Alligator Management: Manage Florida's alligator population for its long-term well-being and the benefits of users.

 Nuisance Alligator Hotline: 866-FWC-GATOR

-New!
-FWC seeks contracted Nuisance Alligator Trappers for Baker County.
-The Statewide Nuisance Alligator Program is accepting applications for nuisance alligator trappers for Baker County.
-Applicants must have a clean criminal history and no fish or wildlife violations.
-Applicants must reside in the county for which they are applying and must have a valid working e-mail address.
+The Statewide Nuisance Alligator Program is accepting applications for nuisance alligator trappers for West of US Hwy 17 in Polk County.
+Applicants must have a clean criminal history and no fish or wildlife violations and must have a valid working e-mail address.

 Tallahassee, FL 32399

 The deadline to submit completed copies of alligator harvest report forms and return unused CITES tags is November 15, 2016.

 Online Alligator Harvest Report Form for Statewide Alligator Harvest Program participants.
 You must know your FWC Customer ID number to access your records.
 This ID number is printed on the upper left side of your Alligator Trapping License and can be found on your hunting and fishing licenses.
 If you complete the online form, then you do not have to mail in a hard copy form, unless you transfer your alligator carcass to a commercial alligator processor, then you must also complete or print out a hard copy of the alligator harvest report form, and a copy of this form must be transferred with the carcass.

 New!
 If you have canals or ponds in your subdivision or neighborhood, these signs can be posted to alert residents and visitors of the possible presence of alligators.